Reasons to Add Blood Donation to Your Summer Checklist

 Blood donors are always needed and you don't need a cape to be a hero.
-As part of medical treatment, patients may receive a pint of whole blood or just specific components of blood needed to treat their particular condition.
+As part of medical treatment, patients may receive your donated blood or just specific components of your blood needed to treat their particular condition.
 As a result, one blood donation can help save up to three lives.

 Despite the constant need for donated blood, only a fraction of people eligible to donate blood actually does so.

 Want to learn more about blood donation?
-Check out these resources:
+Check out BeThe1Donor.com.

 Please be aware that the website you have requested is intended for the residents of a particular country or region, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.

 The website you have requested also may not be optimized for your specific screen size.